Hip to Be Square: American Psycho

 The song is referred to in the novel American Psycho when the main character, Patrick Bateman, provides a lengthy critique of Huey Lewis and the News' career.

-The song was then featured in the film adaptation during a scene in which Bateman (played by Christian Bale) gives an abridged version of his critique from the novel to his coworker Paul Allen (Jared Leto) just before attacking him with an axe:
+The song was then featured in the film adaptation during a scene in which Bateman (played by Christian Bale) gives an abridged version of his critique from the novel to his coworker Paul Allen (Jared Leto) just before murdering him with an axe:

-"In '87, [sic] Huey released this ...
+"In '87, Huey released this ...
 Fore!, their most accomplished album.
 I think their undisputed masterpiece is 'Hip to Be Square,' a song so catchy, most people probably don't listen to the lyrics.
 But they should, because it's not just about the pleasures of conformity, and the importance of trends, it's also a personal statement about the band itself."

-The song was originally featured on the accompanying soundtrack, but shortly after it was released, the album was pulled from the shelves and the song was removed before being reissued, but a small number had already been sold.
+The song was originally featured on the accompanying soundtrack, but shortly after it was released, the album was pulled from the shelves and the song was removed before being reissued, although a small number had already been sold.
 Reports erroneously claimed that Lewis had objected to the context in which his song was used in the film and demanded it be removed from the album.
 In reality, the film's production team had paid for the rights to use the song in the film, but overlooked receiving the rights to include it on the soundtrack.
 When the soundtrack was released with the song on it, Lewis had it withdrawn, as the soundtrack rights had not been secured.

 In 2013, Lewis himself guest starred in a parody of the scene with "Weird Al" Yankovic for comedy website Funny or Die.

 In 2021, metalcore band Ice Nine Kills released "Hip to Be Scared" as the lead single from their album The Silver Scream 2: Welcome to Horrorwood.
 In addition to the title being a direct reference, the song and video featured an interpolation of the main melody from "Hip to Be Square" during a skit which parodies Bateman's critique of the band.